MacJ13/battleship-game/README.md

 This is the popular batlleship game.
 The game is played against computer.
 <br />
-I created algorithm for computer, that finds and hit first element of ship,  in order to detect next ship elements around that first hit.
+I created algorithm for computer, when it finds and hit first element of ship immediately search next ship elements around that first hit until doesn't sink all ship elements.
 Also I used jest library to test classes and methods created in project.

 ## Link